-International highlights for the 2017 edition include The Tiger Lillies perform Hamlet, featuring a Danish cast in a Teatro Republique/Osterbro Teater production alongside cult British band The Tiger Lillies, plus German director Nicolas Stemann's Nathan!? and French director Laurent Berger's Shakespeare adaptation 38SM, a coproduction between FIBA and the Teatro Cervantes.
+International highlights for the 2017 edition included The Tiger Lillies perform Hamlet, featuring a Danish cast in a Teatro Republique/Osterbro Teater production alongside cult British band The Tiger Lillies, plus German director Nicolas Stemann's Nathan!? and French director Laurent Berger's Shakespeare adaptation 38SM, a co-production between FIBA and the Teatro Cervantes.

-As for dance, Portugal's Circolando presents Noite an intensely physical dialogue between three male dancers and a DJ, and the great Belgian choreographer Win Vanderkeybus presents In Spite of Wishing and Wanting, an organic symbiosis of dance, theatre and film.
+As for dance, Portugal's Circolando presented Noite an intensely physical dialogue between three male dancers and a DJ, and the great Belgian choreographer Win Vanderkeybus presented In Spite of Wishing and Wanting, an organic symbiosis of dance, theatre and film.